hammerlab/cycledash/README.md

 In a psql session, you can load the schema with `\i schema.sql`, and you'll be good to go.

-On OS X, setting up psql might look like this:
+On OS X, setting up and running psql might look like this:

 ```
 brew install postgres